Basic Excel Categories:Excel Data Input

 Did you know that Excel stores Dates & Times as numbers?
 An understanding of how this works will help you to work much more effectively when using Dates & Times in Excel.
-Click below for more details:
+Click the links below for more details:

 |EXCEL DATES & TIMES|

 In order to prevent problems, you may need to convert between the different Excel data types before using values in Excel functions and formulas.

 |CONVERT TEXT TO A NUMBER|

 |CONVERT A NUMBER TO TEXT|